Updated April 17, 2021

 Here’s How You’re Misunderstood, Based On Your Personality Type

 ISTJs tend to be misunderstood by people who pass them off as aloof, overly conventional, cold, or nit-picky.
 Very few people see the inner depths and spirit of the ISTJ because they don’t take the time or put in the effort.
 However, if you were to look deeper you’d see that they are extremely loyal, honest, and even funny.
 Their “nit-pickiness” is a result of their intense eye for detail.
 They are far from cold, in fact, they feel very deeply for their loved ones and would go to any lengths to protect them.
 That’s one of the reasons that they are security-conscious and like to have a contingency plan for everything.
-ISTJs appreciate traditions they know and love, but (if they’re mature) they aren’t TIED to their traditions.
+ISTJs appreciate traditions they know and love, but (if they’re mature) they aren’t tied to their traditions if a better option presents itself.
 If you have a problem with a tradition, so long as you have a practical, logical argument, they’ll listen to you with an open mind.

 ISFJs tend to be misunderstood as being overly-anxious and conventional.
 While most ISFJs long for security in their lives, once they feel like they have that security they can relax and be their natural creative selves.
 ISFJs can vary in terms of how conventional they are.
 Some are drawn to tradition and repeating experiences and rituals they know and trust, others are drawn to a less-conventional lifestyle, believing that traditions and rules can’t be trusted.
 They may adhere to staying away from tradition as much as some ISFJs adhere to traditions.
 These ISFJs can actually seem very edgy and unconventional.
 ISFJs do long for stability in their lives and can struggle with sudden changes, but that’s because they are specialists.
 They excel when they repeat and practice things, and they thrive in cultures and environments that they understand thoroughly.